maubanel/UE5-Animations/ramps/README.md

 ##### `Step 3.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We check for ground in the animation blueprint so we don't need to add that check here.
-We can right click at the bottom and select a **Custom Event** node and call it ``.
+We can right click at the bottom and select a **Custom Event** node and call it `ResetRadius`.
+Add a reference to the **Capsule Component**.
+Pull the pin from the **Capsure Component** and select a `Set Capsule Radius` and take it back to `30`.
+We will call this when the player is on the ground.

 ![put player start in front of box](images/setBackto30.png)